PacktPublishing/Improving-your-Penetration-Testing-Skills/README.md

 By the end of this Learning Path, you'll have the knowledge and skills you need to invade a system and identify all its vulnerabilities

-By the end of this course, you will have the skills you need to confidently build your own models using Python.

 ## What you will learn
 * Build and analyze Metasploit modules in Ruby
 * Integrate Metasploit with other penetration testing tools